psusecurity/psusecurity.github.io/README.md

 ### Tip 1

 Q : How to turn off ASLR?
 A : `echo 0 | sudo tee /proc/sys/kernel/randomize_va_space`

+### Tip 2

+Q : How to observe coredump from gdb?
+A : `gdb binary coredump`

 ## References